Kotlin/KEEP/notes/value-classes.md

 > The compiler-generated builder function shall have a lower priority in case there is a user-defined one for backwards compatibility.

-### Flexible initialization for readonly properties
+### Flexible initialization for read-only properties

-Read only (`val`) fields can be initialized this way, too.
-This is not currently possible with user-defined one-liner at all and this provides a major improvement in usability for immutable classes with read only fields:
+Read-only properties (`val`) can be initialized this way, too.
+This is not currently possible with user-defined one-liner at all and this provides a major improvement in usability for immutable classes with read-only properties:

 ```kotlin
 class User { // immutable